NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression

-Scientific applications often involve modeling multiple physical fields within a given spatiotemporal domain, such as temperature, velocity, and density in the Nyx cosmological simulation.
-These simulations are governed by complex equations, such as the Dark Matter Evolution and Self-gravity Equations, which describe the interactions between different fields \cite{almgren2013nyx,lukic2015lyman,onorbe2019inhomogeneous}.
-Existing prediction-based lossy compression techniques \cite{di2016fast, lindstrom2017fpzip, tao2017significantly, liang2022sz3, zhao2020significantly, liu2023srn} typically rely on predictors that are only capable of capturing localized, simple patterns in time and space.
-Consequently, these methods fail to exploit the intricate correlations between different physical fields.
+Scientific applications model multiple physical fields in a spatiotemporal domain, such as temperature, velocity, and density in the Nyx simulation, governed by complex equations like \emph{Dark Matter Evolution} and \emph{Self-gravity Equations}~\cite{almgren2013nyx, lukic2015lyman, onorbe2019inhomogeneous}.
+However, existing lossy compressors~\cite{7516069, lindstrom2017fpzip, 7967203, liang2022sz3, 10.1145/3369583.3392688, d732dc4b721d438c820827a2abe06e8f} are typically limited to take single-field inputs, thereby overlooking inherent physical connections among multiple fields and timesteps.